-Please see pages 13 to 16 of the 2022 Annual Report for a summary of the principal risks and uncertainties facing the Group, as well as mitigating actions.
+Please see pages 17 to 20 for a summary of the principal risks and uncertainties facing the Group, as well as mitigating actions.

 The Group takes security of personal data seriously and ensures compliance with the GDPR which came into effect on 25 May 2018.
 The Group's privacy policy can be found on the Company's website at https://cyanconnode.com/about/privacy-policy/